 Use a tool to work out what allowance you need

-There are three Ofcom-accredited sites to choose from.
+There are three sites accredited by regulator Ofcom to choose from.
 Each will analyse your bills from the last three months to determine your average usage and suggest deals based on this.

 - Billmonitor* works with customers of EE, O2, Tesco Mobile, Three and Vodafone.
 It's not quite as user-friendly as MobilePhoneChecker (below), though it gives a more detailed bill analysis.